© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Miskin Roman fort is a scheduled monument protected by Cadw under reference GM591.
 View the official record →

-Miskin Roman fort is a Roman auxiliary fort located in Glamorgan, Wales, dating to the later first century and second century AD.
+Miskin Roman fort is a Roman auxiliary fort located in the Vale of Glamorgan in South Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM591.

 Miskin Roman fort dates from the roman period, and is classified as a fort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Miskin Roman fort is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM591.